openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-multimedia-media.md

 **Resolution Steps**

-1. Verify if the network is disabled.
+1. Check if the network is disabled.
 2. Destroy the current instance and recreate it.
 If recreation fails, stop the related operations.

-## 5411005 No Permission, Access Denied
+## 5411005 Permission Denied

 **Error Message**